 Living with chronic neck pain can be difficult, and common treatments such as medicines, ice, or heating pads don't always provide enough relief.
 To help manage neck pain, here are some lesser-known tips to consider.
 First, relieve severe pain early with rest, ice and heat; then continue with gentle stretching and strengthening exercises.
 Later, avoid bad posture and other habits that can trigger another neck pain crisis.

-Relieve tension and get much-needed relief with some of the best stretches for neck tension.
-Finally, take an inventory of your posture or daily habits that could trigger neck pain, such as sitting for long periods in positions that strain your neck when reading, watching TV, working at the computer, or sleeping.
-Let the professionals at Peak Physiotherapy and Performance guide you through the best stretches to relieve neck pain.
+Ibuprofen or paracetamol can also help relieve pain.
+To reduce tension, try some of the best stretches for neck tension.
+Take an inventory of your posture or daily habits that could trigger neck pain, such as sitting for long periods in positions that strain your neck when reading, watching TV, working at the computer, or sleeping.
 Seeing a chiropractor for neck pain or any specialist can help relieve neck pain by treating the root cause of the pain.

 Exercises to stretch and strengthen the muscles of the neck, shoulders, and upper back can accelerate recovery from a painful neck condition and possibly reduce breakouts.
 If neck pain is severe, lasts for weeks or months, drastically limits your ability to move your head, radiates to your shoulders, or you feel worse in the morning, consider seeing a doctor.
 With new strategies to focus more on the positives, you may be able to better follow the treatment plan for neck pain.
 Depending on the diagnosis, you may need additional treatments or even surgery to relieve pain and return to normal activities.